JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Remember that classes are not hoisted.
 Classes are first class citizens (as they are special kind of functions).
 Classes are always executed in strict mode
 - You can write methods inside of the class (outside of the constructor), but these will be on the prototype of the objects, and not on the objects themselves.
 This is like prototypal inheritance (- The methods will be added to the .prototype property)
+- In constructor functions, you can have as many `this.variableNames` as you want, they don't even need to be included in the inputs.

 - Only use classes if you understand prototypes and prototypal inheritence.
 But if you want to be confident, you need to understand all of this.